History of the Tohoku Rakuten Golden Eagles: 2014–2017: Post-Tanaka struggles

 Following the championship-winning season, Masahiro Tanaka left the Eagles via the posting system to play for the New York Yankees, netting the team a $20 million transfer fee in return.
 Likewise, McGehee also left for MLB, and the team struggled in the years following their departures, finishing last the next season.
 This disappointing finish, along with back problems that caused him to miss almost two months of the season, prompted manager Senichi Hoshino to resign despite ownership wanting him to return for a fifth season.
 Rakuten promoted their farm team manager Hiromoto Okubo to manager and named catcher Motohiro Shima the team's new captain for the 2015 season.
-At the end of July, hitting coach Tomio Tashiro abruptly resigned and it was brought to light that owner Hiroshi Mikitani had often been interfering in on-the-field decisions, such as dictating the batting order.
+At the end of July, hitting coach Tomio Tashiro abruptly resigned and it was revealed that owner Hiroshi Mikitani had often been interfering in on-the-field decisions, such as dictating the batting order.
 After Tashiro's resignation, Mikitani began conferring with field personnel before making any decisions, however the team again finished in last and Okubo resigned at the end of the season.
 The turmoil brought about by Mikitani taking the lead on baseball operations after Hoshino's unexpected resignation forced Rakuten to reevaluate how the team was managed and organized.
 It was decided that Hoshino, who had been retained as an Eagles vice chairman, would have full authority over baseball operations, similar to the role of an MLB general manager.

 In preparation for the 2016 season, Kobo Stadium underwent its last major renovation during the offseason, increasing its capacity to over 30,000 people.
 The team, hoping to avoid a third consecutive last-place finish, hired veteran Pacific League manager Masataka Nashida and signed free agent Toshiaki Imae, a two-time Japan Series MVP.
 During the season, Rakuten formed a training team to help further develop talent by playing against university, corporate, club, and independent teams.
 The Eagles avoided finishing the season in last, however they placed fifth and again missed the playoffs.
 During the offseason, Hoshino was inducted into the Japanese Baseball Hall of Fame; his copper plaque depicts him wearing an Eagles cap.

 The 2017 Eagles bounced back and found themselves battling the Lions near the end of the season for second place.
-Ultimately, the team secured a First Stage, Climax Series berth against the Lions with a third-place finish.
-After losing the first game of the three-game series, Rakuten won the final two to defeat Seibu and advance to the Final Stage.
+Ultimately, the team secured a first stage Climax Series berth against the Lions with a third-place finish.
+After losing the first game of the three-game series, Rakuten won the final two to defeat Seibu and advance to the final stage.
 Against the Fukuoka SoftBank Hawks, the Eagles took the first two games of the series but were eliminated after the Hawks won the next three.